Gayan-98/Oodering/README.md

 # Oodering -Restaurant Kiosk System

 Oodering is a restaurant kiosk system designed to enhance the dining experience for both customers and restaurant owners.
-The system leverages React.js with Chakra UI for the client application and Spring Boot with Spring Web, Security, and Spring Cloud for the backend.
+The system leverages React.js with Chakra UI for the client application and Spring Boot with Spring Web, Security, and Spring Cloud for the backend.PostgreSQL is used as the database.

 ## Table of Contents